jinyuan30/academic-kickstart/content/home/what_am_i_doing.md

 # Attending Competition

 I attended an AI competition with three graduate students.
-This AI competition contains two tracks: Change Detection and Land-use Classification of remote sensing.
+This AI competition contains two tracks: Change Detection and Scene Classification of remote sensing.
 I will report the result after we finish this competition.